logzio/logz-docs/_source/user-guide/regions/account-migration.md

 ##### Contact Support to request help migrating your custom parsing pipelines

-If you have custom parsing, contact Support to copy your parsing pipelines before deleting the account.
+If you have custom parsing, contact Support to request assistance with your parsing pipelines before deleting the account.
+[Email Support](mailto:help@logz.io?subject=Requesting%20help%20migrating%20parsing%20pipelines&body=Hi!%20Please%20be%20in%20touch%20with%20further%20instructions%20for%20migrating%20parsing%20pipelines%20following%20our%20account%20migration.%20Thanks!)

-[Email our support](mailto:help@logz.io?subject=Requesting%20help%20migrating%20parsing%20pipelines&body=Hi!%20Please%20be%20in%20touch%20with%20further%20instructions%20for%20migrating%20parsing%20pipelines%20following%20our%20account%20migration.%20Thanks!) to request help copying your parsing pipelines to your new accounts.

 ##### (Re-)Create your archive settings